Franz Dahlem: Weimar Republic

 Following the war, Dahlem was involved in the German Revolution of 1918–19 and joined the workers' and soldiers' councils, initially in Allenstein in East Prussia, and subsequently in Cologne, participating in support of implementation of the slogan "All power to the councils" ("Alle Macht den Räten!").
 He also co-founded and became the editor of Sozialistische Republik, a USPD newspaper in which he powerfully advocated the party's membership of the Comintern and a party merger with the new Communist Party of Germany (KPD).
 He also served, between 1919 and 1923, as a Cologne city councillor.

-In December 1920, Dahlem took part in the "unification party conference" at which the radical "left wing" of the USPD merged with the KPD to form what was briefly known as the Unified German Communist Party (VKPD).
+In December 1920, Dahlem took part in the "unification party conference" at which the radical "left wing" of the USPD merged with the KPD to form what was briefly known as the Unified Communist Party of Germany (VKPD).
 Here, together with Philipp Fries and Henriette Ackermann, he was elected to the local party leadership of the Middle Rhine region.
 He also briefly represented Middle Rhine nationally on the party Central Committee.
-In 1921, he surrendered his editorship of the Sozialistische Republik, but during 1921/22 he briefly edited the Berlin-based Internationalen Presse-Korrespondenz.
+In 1921, he was forced to surrender editorship of the Sozialistische Republik following his opposition to the March Action, but during 1921/22 he briefly edited the Berlin-based Internationalen Presse-Korrespondenz.
 When the French Army occupied the occupied the Ruhr in January 1923, Dahlem helped to organise "resistance to French and German imperialism" and sent by the party leadership to Paris in order to coordinate with the French Communist Party against the common enemy.
 From 1923, he was working in the Organisation Department of the party Central Committee.
 He was particularly effective in the application of "Leninist principles" to party organisation.
 In 1927, he himself joined the Central Committee, becoming a member of its Politburo just two years later.
+He also served briefly as political leader in Thuringia in 1924.